ut-proj/presentations/codebeam-america-2021/content/_index.md

 {{% note %}}

+That would have been another empty repo, though, if I hadn't already returned to music.

 undertone came about due to my need to control synthsizers -- both hardware and software -- and run services.
+For all the separate systems I wanted to manage, a BEAM language felt like the perfect match.

 I started by reading everything I could on Erlang and music, retracing Joe Armstrong's steps from the mid-2000s up until a few short years ago.

-One of the first features that landed in undertone was support for Open Sound Control (or OSC).
-This was done so that I could run several of Joe's code samples from within a structured project using a custom backend for SuperCollider.
+As such, one of the first features that landed in undertone was support for Open Sound Control (or OSC).
+This allowed me to run several of Joe's code samples from within a structured project using a custom backend for SuperCollider.

-Ultimately, though, I became frustrated by my admittedly subjective perception that SuperCollider seems to lack an element of musicality -- a feeling I _did_ get from Extempore.
+Ultimately, though, I became frustrated by my admittedly subjective perception that SuperCollider seems to lack an element of musicality -- a feeling that echo'ed my previous experiences with SuperCollider.

+Remembering my wonderful experience with Extempore, I turned there next.

-Within a few days I'd added a new backend for undertone, one that allowed me to run Extempore code from LFE.
-In so doing, I feel like I finished a conversation started between Joe and Andrew years ago.
+Within a few days I'd added a new backend for it in undertone, one that allowed me to run Extempore code from LFE.

 {{% /note %}}